How to Check What CPU You Have? (and Its Specs)

 device manager search watermark png

 Once in Device Manager, expand the “Processors” section.
-Here you will be able to learn about the make, model and base clock speed of your CPU.
+Here you will be able to learn about your CPU’s make, model, and base clock speed.

 Checking Out What CPU You Have Using Device Manager